xiix0/scam/README.md

-You will have a long and boring life.
+Good news.
+Ten weeks from Friday will be a pretty good day.